 Lawyer, municipal official, civil servant.

-He died at Rochester on 1 September 1942 and was buried at Virden.
+He died at Rochester, Minnesota on 1 September 1942 and was buried in the Virden Cemetery.

 Birth and marriage registrations, Manitoba Vital Statistics.